Nick is an experienced criminal advocate who also provides advice and representation in regulatory proceedings.

 Nick has acted for a number of transport managers and haulage companies around the country before the Traffic Commissioner.
 He has handled cases involving issues of good repute, fitness and financial standing.

 Nick accepts instructions to represent medical professional appearing before their professional regulator.
-He can provide advice and representation before the following tribunals:
+He can provide advice and representation before the following tribunals.
+He has recently successfully represented a social worker before HCPC accused of sexual misconduct.

 Cases of Note